 Many, many bottles of wine ago…

 David Hazlitt and Clarissa Roberts Hazlitt purchased 153 acres of land covered in fruit trees and vineyards in Hector, NY.

 They shipped the fruit that was produced on this land to regional markets via wagon, boat, and the ever-expanding railroad.
 This included grapes to the early wine industry pioneers such as Great Western and Widmer Wine Cellars.

 James Roberts Hazlitt (son of David and Clarissa) and wife Mary Miller purchased a farm adjacent to the land James' parents owned and they relocated their family to the home on property.
 The farm was then passed on to William Herbert Hazlitt and his wife Inez LaMoreaux.
 And later, passed onto James (Jim) R. Hazlitt and his bride Elizabeth (Betty) Voorhees.

 Jim and Betty’s two sons, James (Jim) R. and Jerome (Jerry) V. Hazlitt divided the land and both operated vineyards on the property.

-Jim and his son, Eric Hazlitt, still own and operate Sawmill Creek Vineyards and Eric’s son Jason Hazlitt, owns his own winery, Hector Wine Company, on land adjacent to the original farm.
+Jim and his son, Eric Hazlitt, still own and operate Sawmill Creek Vineyards.
+Eric’s son Jason Hazlitt, co-owns the winery, Hector Wine Company, located on land adjacent to the original farm.